ahmerkureishi/image-extrator/README.md

 image-extrator
 ==============

 This is a simple web application that is able to extract images from urls and caches them.
 It's using [Reddit's scraper code](https://github.com/reddit/reddit/blob/master/r2/r2/lib/scraper.py), with a couple small tweaks, mostly to allow it to run on [Google App Engine](https://developers.google.com/appengine/).
+We use it for [Msgboy](http://www.msgboy.com/).

 The app provides a single call: <code>/?url=<url></code>, which will return a URL corresponding to the location of that image.
 Your app should cache that url.
 Please note that the URL returned may also be a redirect url, which should 'soon' redirect to the actual image when it's been extracted.